CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```
 $ [sudo] pip install virtualenv
 ```
 Once `virtualenv` is available, we can define a separate Python environment for each project where dependencies are installed in isolation, without tampering with the global environment.
-In order to set up a virtual environment ( `my_env` ) you can follow these steps:
+To set up a virtual environment ( `my_env` ) you can follow these steps:

 ```
 $ mkdir my_new_project
 $ cd my_new_project
 $ virtualenv my_env
 ```
-In order to activate the environment, we can type the following command:
+To activate the environment, we can type the following command:

 ```
 $ source my_env/bin/activate
 ```
-Once the environment is active, the following will be added on the prompt:
+Once the environment is active, the following will be added to the prompt:

 ```
 (my_env)$